itskingori/systematic-theology/index.md

 chapters are distributed in such a way that in each day only one book is covered.

+_Ps: Books that I've covered or have began covering should have a link to the study material.
+Work in progress is marked by a ☆ and complete work by a ★._

 ### Torah/Pentateuch

 | Book               | Day of the Year                                   |